|

 the widest part of the Old Bailey, where she expiated her offences in penitence

-(She was typically only pinioned by a rope around her arms and body at the
+frequently".
+(She was typically only pinioned by a rope around her arms

-hours of sentence.
-In reality this was
+within 48 hours of sentence.
+In reality

+prisoners convicted at the end of the assize on a Friday.
 Sunday was legally a “dies non” and nobody

 could be executed on that day so the earliest a murderer could be hanged was on